 Possible stops include the basalt pillars of Gerðuberg, Búðir with its small wooden church surrounded by a lava field, Arnarstapi, a small fishing village where you can have a look at the fascinating rock formations by the old pier and Djúpalónssandur, a black sand beach.Close this

 Today We will end our visit with a fascinating Whale Watching experience.
-We will visit The Blue Lagoon a unique wonder of Iceland, a result of all that volcanic activity. the huge, outdoor lagoon is filled by naturally heated geothermal water which comes from 6,500 feet (2,000 meters) below the surface of the earth.READ MORE
+We will visit The Blue Lagoon a unique wonder of Iceland, a result of all that volcanic activity. the huge, outdoor lagoon is filled with naturally heated geothermal water which comes from 6,500 feet (2,000 meters) below the surface of the earth.READ MORE

-It is full of minerals, silica and algae and is especially good for the skin and relaxation.
+It is full of minerals, silica, and algae and is especially good for the skin and relaxation.
 The water is almost startlingly blue in color, and the white of the silica on the black lava rocks around the edges makes an amazing contrast.
 As well as soaking and swimming in the pool, the Blue Lagoon offers in-water massage treatments, saunas and steam rooms, and a cafe.
 This is an incredible way to finish our visit to Iceland…

 We’ll make our way to the airport for our flight home.
 It’s been a fascinating journey to a most unusual land.